dabedin/ai-de-camp/README.md

 <img src="docs/aoai-test.png" alt="AI-de-camp" style="width:80%;">

-## (a) Plan
+## aidecamp-console

-Here is a high-level plan for the project:
-- [ ] Create a simple orchestration API, leveraging Semantic Kernel, with rich logging
-- [ ] Create a simple UX to ease up the tests from a mobile device
-- [ ] Address pain points:
-    - [ ] Estimate distance, from different point of views and perspectives
-    - [ ] Handle dense/crowded scenarios with lots of toy soldiers ---> crucial for tabletop wargaming
-    - [ ] Handle different terrains, i.e. in the garden
+See the [prompt](aidecamp-console/) for the first test.
+Implemented a simple console application to test the Semantic Kernel approach to the scenario.
+A test image is passed with the user prompt to a GPT-4o model, the [prompt](aidecamp-console/Prompts/HandleCombat/) is configured as a file base plugin.